 When you live in a busy state such as Louisiana, car accidents become an unfortunate inevitability of life.
 With more cars on the road and distractions such as smartphones, it’s easier for a driver to lose focus and take their attention off the road.
-So, before we delve into what to do if you happen to be in an accident, let’s first look at some car accident facts so that you’re aware of how and when most accidents occur.
+So, before we delve into what to do after a car accident in Louisiana, let’s first look at some car accident facts so that you’re aware of how and when most accidents occur.

 - More often than not, car accidents happen within a few miles of a driver’s home.
 While there are multiple reasons an accident can occur, when it’s close to home, it’s most likely due to the fact that those driving on routes familiar to them are more relaxed and may not pay as close attention as they should.